ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 - Being too emotional
 - Constantly changing direction completely for no apparent reason

+## Courage is calling [^3]

+This is probably the most important value that supports all others.
+It takes courage to tell the truth, act responsibly, detach yourself to be peaceful, build and trusting long term systems, and break the spell of wasting time.
+And the courage of following the plan and push yourself when time comes.

+Everything worth while is an act of courage.

 [^1]: Jordan B Peterson
 [^2]: Naval Ravikant
+[^3]: The phrase "Courage is calling" is from Ryan Holiday's book of the same name.